Park of Armentia

-The park of Armentia, commonly known as "El bosque de Armentia", is a gall-oak forest located between Vitoria-Gasteiz and the Mountains of Vitoria, in the province of Álava and of the autonomous community of the Basque Country in northern Spain.
-It has a surface area of 165 has and it is one of the main biological areas in the surroundings because it has a variety of flora and fauna.
+The park of Armentia (El bosque de Armentia) is a gall-oak forest located between Vitoria-Gasteiz and the Mountains of Vitoria, in the province of Álava and of the autonomous community of the Basque Country in northern Spain.
+It has a surface area of 165 ha and it is one of the main biological areas in the surroundings because it has a variety of flora and fauna.

 Biodiversity

 The Park of Armentia stands out due to the vast area of natural trees it includes, over 70% of the whole surface.
 This significant forest mass has been enlarged in the last 25 years, including a great variety of trees which broaden and enrich the park.

 Fauna

 The different environments that exist in the park are home to a rich and varied fauna including wild boars, squirrels, birds of prey and even about 30 species of small birds such as goldfinches, chaffinches, robins and great tits.
 Specially, birds are the most common residents of the forest, among many others, goshawks and falcons.